ngebodh/GX_tES_EEG_Physio_Behavior/README.md

 # Dataset of Concurrent EEG, ECG, and Behavior with Multiple Doses of transcranial Electrical Stimulation

 This repository contains supporting code for the [GX dataset](https://zenodo.org/record/4456079#.YK8ak6hKiF5).
-For an in-depth description of the dataset please see the accompanying dataset publication.
+For an in-depth description of the dataset please see the accompanying dataset publication:

+> Nigel Gebodh, Zeinab Esmaeilpour, Abhishek Datta, and Marom Bikson. "[Dataset of concurrent EEG, ECG, and behavior with multiple doses of transcranial electrical stimulation.](https://zenodo.org/record/4456079#.YToz-4hKguX)" _[Nature Scientific Data](https://www.nature.com/sdata/)_ (2021) _In Press_.

 <img src="./Images/GX_Fig2_V2_062921-01.png" alt="drawing" width="95%"/>